tonyhieu/college-notes/_posts/2025-01-06-econ123b-lecture.md

 $$

 - Bias is 0 if $\beta _2 = 0$ or if $X_1$ and $X_2$ are orthogonal (independent)
+- The bias depends on the correlation between the two features; negative bias leads to negative correlation, and vice versa

 ### Including Irrelevant Covariates